fnproject/tutorials/ruby/intro/README.md

 in `--runtime`.
 * entrypoint--the name of the executable to invoke when your function is called, in this case `ruby func.rb`.
-* format--the function uses JSON as its input/output method ([see: Open Function Format](https://github.com/fnproject/fn/blob/master/docs/developers/function-format.md)).
+* format--the function uses `http-stream` as its input/output method ([see: Open Function Format](https://github.com/fnproject/fn/blob/master/docs/developers/function-format.md)).
 * triggers--identifies the automatically generated trigger name and source.
 For example, this function would be executed from the URL
 <http://localhost:8080/t/appname/rubyfn-trigger>.
 Where appname is the name of